NawsherAhiad/Multilingual-Rag-with-Langchain-for-both-Bengla-and-English/README.md

-# 📚 Bangla RAG QA App
+# 📚 Bangla and English RAG QA App

 A Bengali Question Answering app powered by **LangChain**, **FAISS**, **Hugging Face Embeddings**, and **Google Gemini**.
 The app reads text from `ocr_output.txt`, chunks it, creates vector embeddings, and answers questions in Bengali using retrieved context.